pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

   - all following conditions must be true

     - each file from file_dep is uptodate at the moment of task evaluation
-    - each file from targets is uptodate (last execution was succesful)
+    - each file from targets is uptodate (last execution was successful)
     - calculated uptodate is "OK"

 - calculating file uptodate status